What is SSMS?

 - When accessing MSSQL locally we can refer to server name as localhost.

-- On remote systems the most reliable way to reference the server is by the IP address.
+- On remote systems, the most reliable way to reference the server is by the IP address.

 Step 1: Let’s jump right in by opening SSMS.
-To open SSMS, click the
+To open SSMS, click the new icon on your desktop

-Start Menu and start typing SSMS or look for the program in the Microsoft SQL Server Tools folder.
+or, click on the Start Menu and start typing SSMS or look for the program in the Microsoft SQL Server Tools folder.
 For convenience, you may choose to right-click the program and pin it to the Start menu and/or pin it to the taskbar, so it is easier to find.

-Step 2: When we start SSMS, it asks us to connect to a MSSQL server and allows us to set connection properties.
+Step 2: When we start SSMS, it asks us to connect to an MSSQL server and allows us to set connection properties.
 Below are available options and what we need to supply to get connected.

 If you are having difficulties connecting to MSSQL on a remote system, you or the SQL Administrator may need to configure MSSQL to allow TCP/IP Ports and configure a hardware firewall or the Windows Firewall to allow access from your IP address.
 This KB article covers Windows Firewall Basics.